adlnet/xAPI-Spec/xAPI.md

 and retrieve extensible learning records, learner and learning experience profiles, regardless of the platform used.

+__Inverse Functional Identifier__: An identifier which is unique to a particular persona or group.
+Used to identify Agents and Groups.
+See section 4.1.2

 __Learning Activity (activity)__: Like a SCORM Activity, a unit of instruction, experience, or performance that is to be tracked.